KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Text widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking the **Text Widget** icon you can add text to your dashboard.
-As shown below, the widget editor opens showing the two sections
+The widget editor opens showing the two sections
 formerly introduced.
 Using the *Data* section it is possible to associate dataset values to the text to show real time values at each execution.
 You can drag a single column into the *Selected Columns* area or just all of them by using the arrow next to the *Add Column* button.